ssorj/skupper-cli-spec/README.md

 Listener "listener-2" deleted
 ~~~

-## Thoughts

-Consider doing platform install on demand in site create operation?

-It's important that these work as scripted with no sleeps or condition waits.

-Can you really edit the name of a CR?

-By default, no ingress.
-Overall, it seems a bit better to require
-people specify when they want it.

-## Rules

-* No blocking on input.

 ## Skupper resource commands

+These are the core Skupper commands.
+They are not the only commands,
+however.
+Additional commands will be added to the spec in the future.

 ### `skupper <resource-type>`

-Get help about operations on this resource type.
+Print help text for the operations of this resource type.

-### `skupper <resource-type> create`
+### `skupper <resource-type> create [options]`

 Create a resource.

+Resource options are set using one or more `--some-key some-value`
+command line options.
+Options in YAML camel case (`someKey`) are
+converted to hyphenated (`some-key`) when used as command line
+options.

+`site create` blocks until the site is ready, including ingress if
+configured.

+`link create` blocks until the link is active.

+`listener create` blocks until the router listener is ready to accept
+connections.

+`connector create` blocks until the router connector is ready to make
+connections.

 ### `skupper <resource-type> delete <resource-name>`

 Delete a resource.

-Since site is a singleton, resource name is not required.
+Since site is a singleton, the resource name argument is not required
+for site deletion.

+The delete operation blocks until the resource is removed.

 ### `skupper <resource-type> get [<resource-name>]`

+This works just like `kubectl get <type>/<name>`.
+In the first
+iteration of the CLI, I think we should just delegate to kubectl.

-This works like kubectl get.
-Get without a qualifying resource name
+`get` without a qualifying resource name argument enumerates all the
-enumerates the resources of this type.
+resources of this type.
+(Same as `kubectl get`.)

+`get` with a resource name and `--output yaml` gives you the full
+resource YAML.
+(Same as `kubectl get`.)

-### `skupper <resource-type> set <resource-name> [settings]`
+### `skupper <resource-type> set <resource-name> [options]`

-Set resource settings.
+Set resource options.

+`set` is very similar to `create`.
+Instead of creating a new resource
+from defaults, it updates an existing one.

+This takes one or more long options (`--name foo`).
+They are the same
+options as those used on create.

-Since site is a singleton, resource name is not required.
+Since site is a singleton, the resource name argument is not required
+for setting site options.

+`set` blocks with the same rules expressed for `create`.

 ### `skupper <resource-type> <special-operation>`